clojure/core.match/README.md

 match
 ====

 An optimized pattern match and predicate dispatch library for Clojure.
 Currently the library only implements pattern matching.
-It supports Clojure 1.2.0 and later.
-There is very little in the way of getting match working with ClojureScript, but at the moment it requires tweaking the ClojureScript compiler.
+It supports Clojure 1.2.0 and later as well as ClojureScript.

 Usage
 ----